gravitational/gravity/docs/7.x/selinux.md

 ## Installation

-Installer will use SELinux if all of these conditions are met:
+`gravity install` will use SELinux if all of these conditions are met:

   * the host has SELinux enabled
-  * installer has SELinux support for the host OS distribution (see [Supported OS Distributions](#os-distribution-support) below)
+  * the installer has SELinux support for the host OS distribution (see [Supported OS Distributions](#os-distribution-support) below)
   * SELinux support has been turned on with `--selinux`

-Installer does the following as the first step when running on a host with the above conditions met:
+The installer does the following as the first step when running on a host with the above conditions met:

   * loads the Gravity SELinux policy module
   * creates local port bindings for Gravity and Kubernetes-specific ports
   * creates local file contexts for paths used during the operation
   * creates local file contexts for custom state directory (if it has been overridden with `--state-dir`)

-Additional SELinux configuration might happen later as part of execution of the operation plan.
+Additionally, the operation plan will contain a dedicated step:

+  * to add SELinux mapping for the custom VXLAN port if one was provided
+  * to configure local file contexts for all volumes mounted into the container

 To start the installation, use the `gravity install` command as usual: